mlochbaum/BQN/tutorial/expression.md

         2 ⋆ 3
         3 ⋆ 2
-        ⋆ 1   # There's no constant for e but you can get it this way ⋆ 2.3
+        ⋆ 1   # e isn't built in but you can get it this way ⋆ 2.3

 <!--GEN
 Primitives ⟨"⋆%+%Exponential%Power", "√%_%Square Root%Root"⟩
 -->
-You could use Power to take square roots and *n*-th roots, but BQN also provides the primitive `√` for this purpose.
-If no left argument is provided, then it is the Square Root function; with a left argument it is called Root and raises the right argument to the power of one divided by the left argument.
+You could use Power to take square roots and *n*-th roots, but BQN has a primitive `√` for this purpose.
+If no left argument is provided, then it's the Square Root function; with a left argument it's called Root, and raises the right argument to the power of one divided by the left argument.

         √ 2
         3 √ 27